 - Utah Department of Health Child Care Licensing

 - US Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF)

-Once you have completed all the steps above, you are now ready to apply for a Riverton City Home-Based Business License.
-You can apply for a business license using the button below.
+Once the above steps are complete, you can submit the home-based business license application.
+If you submit the application before completing the steps above, please keep in mind it will be kept on hold until they are complete.
+You can apply for a home-based business license using the button below.
 Once you have received your business license, you are approved to open for business.

 We hope you find great success doing business in Riverton!